WycliffeAssociates/btt-writer-docs/docs/dSettings.rst

 The General settings are as follows:

 1. **Gateway Language Mode**: Select this setting if you are working to translate Bible resources into a gateway language.
 See `How do I set up to translate Bible resources (GL project)? <https://btt-writer.readthedocs.io/en/latest/desktop.html#how-do-i-set-up-to-translate-bible-resources-gl-project>`_.

 2. **Blind Edit Mode**: Select this setting to enable the Blind Edit view for a text project.
 See `How do I set up to translate the Bible or Open Bible Stories? <https://btt-writer.readthedocs.io/en/latest/desktop.html#how-do-i-set-up-to-translate-the-bible-or-open-bible-stories>`_.

 3. **Target Translation Font**: The font of the translated text

   * The name of the chosen font is displayed.
 Click **Target Translation Font** to change the displayed font in the text.
+(If you have installed a font to your Windows PC but it does not appear in the list, See `Adding Fonts <https://btt-writer.readthedocs.io/en/latest/dfonts.html>`_.)

   * A pop-up window shows the available fonts.
 Scroll through the names of the fonts and click the name to select the desired font, and then click **CONFIRM**.

 4.	**Source Translation Font**: The font of the source text

   * The name of the chosen font is displayed.
+(If you have installed a font to your Windows PC but it does not appear in the list, See `Adding Fonts <https://btt-writer.readthedocs.io/en/latest/dfonts.html>`_.)

   * Click **Source Translation Font** to change the displayed font in the source.